-USB optical spectrometer for low price light characterisation
+USB vis-NIR spectrometer for low price light characterisation

 Measure the spectrum of light over a wide spectral range for material and nanostructure characterisation

-The new Ossila USB powered optical spectrometer brings affordable spectroscopy to research scientists around the world.
-A unique, state-of-the-art 3D printed enclosure combines with powerful electronics to deliver a fast, reliable, and low price device.
+The Ossila Optical Spectrometer brings affordable Vis-NIR (320 nm to 1050 nm) spectroscopy to research scientists around the world.
+A unique, state-of-the-art, precision engineered enclosure combines with powerful electronics to deliver a fast, reliable, low price USB spectrometer.

 What is an optical spectrometer?